 A snowblower is fitted with two belts, both driven by pulleys on the engine crankshaft.

-The first belt (smaller of the two) drives the wheels (drive belt), the second larger belt (positioned nearest the auger) drives the auger pulley (auger belt) and consequently the auger assembly.
+The first belt (the smaller of the two) drives the wheels (drive belt), and the second larger belt (positioned nearest the auger) drives the auger pulley (auger belt) and, consequently, the auger assembly.

 We are only concerned with the larger belt positioned farthest from the engine, the auger belt.